rozcan34/SpringBootMongoDBRedisWithAuth/README.md

 You should update application properties file content with your own information.

-The project supports 3 types of Authentication as ADMIN, FIRM and USER roles.
+The project supports 3 types of Authentication as ADMIN, FIRM and USER roles and some test APIs are implemented.

 You could configure APIs with these roles when creating them.